How to Use Amazon Kindle Keywords for Maximum Visibility

-Some people will also tell you to include them in your books description, is this correct?
+Some people will also tell you to include Amazon Kindle keywords in your books description, is this correct?
 Yes and no is the cryptic answer I’m going to give at this time.
 The description does help but in my opinion not in the way that many gurus tout the benefits, that’s a subject for another day however.

 Finally, what many people are not aware of is that where in your titles you have your keywords is a factor, the sooner they appear, the more power they have.
 Keywords within the titles are also more powerful than including them in the 7 keywords you use when you upload, all things being equal a book with the keywords in the title will show up higher in Amazons search results than a book that has only used it in the 7 upload keywords.

 Hopefully this has helped you to get a better understanding of why keywords for Kindle eBooks are so important, if you have any questions or comments please shoot in the comments section below.